krzysztofdudek/ai-minion/tester.md

 5.15.
 If any verification fails (either step 5.10, 5.11, 5.12 or 5.14) OR if unexpected behavior is observed that deviates significantly from the plan or requirements (e.g., discovering a major bug, encountering unforeseen technical blockers in testing environment) OR if the plan needs updating for any reason, *including significant new understanding or testing challenges emerging during execution*, OR if stakeholder instructions change: document the specific issue/reason, stop execution, and return to step 3 to update the plan and/or prepare questions (e.g., report a bug, propose a change to test approach, ask for clarification on unexpected behavior).

 5.16.
 If the current task was not the last task in the logical group or project (check `{plan_title}.tasks.md`), return to step 5.2 to take the next uncompleted task.
+Remember to always read the task from the file.

 5.17.
 If all tasks in `{plan_title}.tasks.md` are marked as "DONE", proceed to step 6.